-In 2016, I stumbled across a shakuhachi being sold for €50 on the internet not to far from where I live.
+In 2017, I stumbled across a second hand shakuhachi being sold for €50 on the internet not to far from where I live.
 I had no prior knowledge of this flute before then and decided to take the risk and make an offer on it.
 I travelled to Bray, Co.
 Wicklow to pick it up and was met by a 70 year old man who appeared to collect all sorts of things.
 He was selling his shakuhachi as he could never get a note out of it and moved on to the tin whistle instead.

 After over 45 minutes of "how to play shakuhachi" YouTube videos, I managed to a faint whistle out of it.
 I searched online for an "Irish shakuhachi teacher" almost a joke, I was never expecting to find one!
 There was a Dublin based, qualified shakuhachi teacher called Philip Horan.

 I began lessons immediately and after a few years Philip also taught me the basics of shakuhachi making.
 Usually, one's first shakuhachi is close to unplayable, but thanks to having such a great teacher, the first shakuhachi I made (pictured here on this page) was well tuned, and with a powerful tone.